-In most hospitals and many other patient care settings, medical device data is manually entered into an electronic medical record (“EMR”) by clinicians—a time-consuming task that takes them away from the bedside and often leads to transcription errors.
+In most hospitals and other patient care settings, medical device data is manually entered into an electronic medical record (“EMR”) by clinicians—a time-consuming task that takes time away from the bedside and often leads to transcription errors.
 This manually-entered data is often hours old by the time it is keyed in and accessible by providers.
 Delayed data entry coupled with error-prone manual transcription may lead to hospital overstays, costly medical errors, provider dissatisfaction, and suboptimal patient care.
 What’s worse, fragmentation within medical device and connectivity vendors magnifies the glaring connectivity gap between devices, data, and the patient’s medical record resulting in very few solutions that are truly vendor-agnostic.

 Accelerates rounding performance by streamlining data validation and providing a touch-based interface to collect custom parameters